-Your doctor has requested a computed tomography scan (CT or CAT) of your abdomen and pelvis.
+Your doctor has requested a computed tomography scan (CT or CAT) of your pelvis/hip bones.
 CT scans use X-ray technology and advanced computer analysis to create detailed pictures of your body.
-A CT can help diagnose problems in the bladder, uterus, prostate or bowels.
-Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, Chief, Body CT.
+A CT can help diagnose problems in the bones.
+Our team of expert physicians, nurses and technologists is led by Thomas J. Learch, MD, chief of Musculoskeletal Imaging.

 Before Arriving for Your Procedure